moritzmadern/Cassiopeia_LFQ/README.md

 ### 4.6.7 2024-05-11 (by Moritz Madern)
 1) Changed colors in heatmaps to a gradient of blue-yellow-red.
 Added additional heatmaps that show log2-transformed and centered intensities (i.e., row-mean=0)
 2) Highlighting of proteins in volcano and MA plots is now achieved via text.
 Figure legends were consequently removed.
 3) Added optional GSEA analysis for mouse and human using the limma DE-testing results as input.
 GSEA result tables will be stored in "GSEA folder" alongside "dotplots"".
-Due to space constraints, the pdf Report only shows enrichment maps.
+Due to space constraints, the pdf report only shows enrichment maps.

 ### 4.6.6 2023-03-10 (by Weiqiang Chen)
-1) Cassiopeia_LFQ was changed to read contaminant.fasta instead of previous con_table.txt.
+1) Cassiopeia_LFQ was changed to read "contaminants.fasta" instead of previous con_table.txt.
 2) con_table.txt was removed.
-A contaminant.fasta was included.
+A contaminants.fasta was included.
 User can now use their own contaminant database named "contaminants.fasta"

 ### 4.6.5 2022-10-19 (by Weiqiang Chen)
 1) If batch is not NULL, a PCA plot after imputation and batch correction is now plotted to illustrate the effect of batch correction.